Prianshu-git/openwhisk-cli/CONTRIBUTING.md

 $ make deps
 ```

-You should be able to build the binaries with either the go command, or the Gradle command, which is available in [README](https://github.com/apache/openwhisk-cli/blob/master/README.md).
+You should be able to build the binaries with either go command, or the Gradle command, which is available in [README](https://github.com/apache/openwhisk-cli/blob/master/README.md).

 ## Proposing new features